OPS-E2E-PPE/VBA-Docs/api/Publisher.WebCheckBox.ReturnDataLabel.md

 ---
-title: WebCheckBox.ReturnDataLabel Property (Publisher)
+title: WebCheckBox.ReturnDataLabel property (Publisher)
 keywords: vbapb10.chm4325379
 f1_keywords:
 - vbapb10.chm4325379
-ms.prod: publisher
 api_name:
 - Publisher.WebCheckBox.ReturnDataLabel
 ms.assetid: a6bdc95c-d9bf-5d64-aacc-cb2e5432f3f0
-ms.date: 06/08/2017
+ms.date: 06/15/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# WebCheckBox.ReturnDataLabel Property (Publisher)
+# WebCheckBox.ReturnDataLabel property (Publisher)

-Returns or sets a  **String** that represents the text used by the Web page to label the specified Web object when the page is submitted.
+Returns or sets a **String** that represents the text used by the webpage to label the specified web object when the page is submitted.
 Read/write.

 ## Syntax

- _expression_. **ReturnDataLabel**
+_expression_.**ReturnDataLabel**

- _expression_ A variable that represents a  **WebCheckBox** object.
+_expression_ A variable that represents a **[WebCheckBox](Publisher.WebCheckBox.md)** object.

 ## Example

-This example creates a new Web text box and specifies the label for the text in the text box when the page is submitted.
+This example creates a new web text box and specifies the label for the text in the text box when the page is submitted.

 ```vb
 Sub LabelWebTextBoxControl()